-Title of Research Protocol: The Genetics of Childhood Neurological Diseases Investigator's Name: Dr. Joseph Gleeson may leave the needle site temporarily discolored.
+Title of Research Protocol: The Genetics of Childhood Neurological Diseases Investigator's Name: Dr. Joseph Gleeson possible dizziness and fainting and possible infection.
+Prolonged bleeding is treated with pressure to the needle site, and bruising may leave the needle site temporarily discolored.
 If infection occurs, it will require medical attention.